North African Internet Governance Forum (NAIGF)

 Article(18): Voting System

-2. All Objective matters that need collective MAG decisions, shall be adopted and approved according to the majority described system for vote by two-thirds of the majority of MAG.
+2. All Objective matters that need collective MAG decisions, shall be adopted and approved according to the two-thirds majority vote system of the MAG members.

 Chapter (4): Charter Review